 Last Updated on by

-After a weekend at Oktoberfest I was ready for something a bit more calm and headed South to the charming town of Füssen, Sitting almost at the borden of Germany and Austria, Füssen is surrounded by nature and the perfect gateway to visit Neuschwanstein Castle.
+Another option would be to spend a night or two in Fussen.
+After a weekend at Oktoberfest, I was ready for something a bit calmer and headed South to the charming town of Füssen.
+Sitting almost at the border of Germany and Austria, Füssen is surrounded by nature and the perfect gateway to visit Neuschwanstein Castle.

-Füssen is a 700-year old small fairy tale town with gorgeous brightly coloured buildings.
+Füssen is a 700-year old small fairy tale town with gorgeous brightly colored buildings.
 One of the first things you should do when you visit Fussen is to wander the streets of the old town.
-I spent my first night walking around the streets feeling as i had stepped back in time.
-The Bavarian architecture and cobblestoned streets gives the town an old world charm.
+I spent my first night walking around the streets feeling as I had stepped back in time.
+The Bavarian-style architecture and quaint cobblestone streets give Fussen an old-world charm.

 Although it’s old in age, Fussen still offers all the services you’d expect in a modern town.

 I stayed at Old Kings Design Hostel which is housed in a 500-year-old building in Fussen’s historic old town.
 It’s a lovely place but pretty quiet, which is exactly what I wanted after partying at Oktoberfest all weekend.
 A great thing about Old Kings Design Hostel is that you can rent bikes directly through them to explore the nearby areas and castle.

 The bike ride to Neuschwanstein Castle was magical.
 There is a bike path from town that goes through a beautiful forest.
 Along the way, you’ll pass by turquoise lake and mountains, and probably have to stop every two minutes for photos.

 Outside of the train station exit in Fussen, you can take bus #78.
 The bus is clearly marked by ‘Hohenschwangau castles’, and it takes about ten minutes to reach.